-- Practice, practice, practice: Practising how to answer questions aids the memorisation process.
+Practising how to answer questions aids the memorisation process.
 If you find yourself short on time, practise a variety of questions that address different sections of the Biology syllabus.
-Alternatively, take the 2001 – 2009 BOSTES Online Multiple Choice Tests.
+Alternatively, take the 2001 – 2009 NESA (formerly BOSTES) Online Multiple Choice Tests.
 These are less mentally strenuous.

 Examiners love asking questions that combine different aspects of the syllabus into one extended response question.
 This differentiates those who rote-learn, from those who have a thorough understanding of the topic and are able to establish relationships between different syllabus dot points in order to answer a question thoroughly yet succinctly.

 Examiners like to ask a couple of questions on experimental procedures that have been conducted in class.